 WELCOME OUR NEW PASTOR!

 Please welcome Reverend Matthew Fricker as our new Pastor.
 Please watch for more information.

 Please click here to go to our YouTube channel.

 If you have a child in the 8th grade or above and would like them to be part of this very special process, please contact the church office.

 There has been someone in the Prayer Room during worship.
 They are praying for the pastor, the music, parishioners, folks on the prayer list, the church - anything God places on your heart to pray about.
 There are Bibles and numerous devotionals in the room to help guide you in your prayer.

 If you would like to serve in the Prayer Room, there is a signup sheet in the narthex or contact the office to schedule your Sunday.
-There are lots of open dates through Labor Day.
-When worship is TO outside, you can pray in the sanctuary.
 You can sign up for yourself or you can do it as a family.
-If you have any questions, see Carol F.
+If you have any questions, see a Faith and Life Committee Member.

 Anyone who isn’t receiving updates via our prayer chain and wishes to, please contact the office.

 If you would like to be notified via email when a church member or a close relative of a member (parent, child, or sibling) passes please email the church office at firstname.lastname@example.org.
 We promise we will not give your email address to anyone, nor will we abuse it.